inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 _At CERN, I want to choose the experiment to which the record belong to, assuming experiments come from a controlled vocabulary.
 In addition, I want to be able to filter the record search by experiment._

 > Note: Along this RFC configuration variables are prefixed with `RDM_`, this means that custom fields are being added to _records_.
-However, the same configuration variables will be available in communities and will be used in adding custom fields to them.
+However, the same configuration variables will be available in communities and will be used when adding custom fields to them.
 Namely, `COMMUNITIES_CUSTOM_FIELDS` and `COMMUNITIES_CUSTOM_FIELDS_UI`.

 ### Defining custom fields for an instance